openvinotoolkit/openvino/docs/Extensibility_UG/Intro.md

 Model Optimizer does not support new frontend extensions written in Python API.

-Remaining part of this guide describes application of Frontend Extension API for new front ends.
+Remaining part of this guide describes application of Frontend Extension API for new frontends.

 Registering Extensions
 ######################